 And a special message for the blokes – please wear some undies if you’re in shorts.
 It can be quite perplexing coming face to face with your todger while examining a dicky knee.

 The biggest perpetrator here is Dr Google.
-You’ll only get bombarded with unverified and anxiety-inducing information when trying to diagnose your ailment online.
+When trying to diagnose your ailment online, you’ll only get bombarded with unverified and anxiety-inducing information.

 Just don’t do it.